KundanSingh007/twitter-clone/README.md

-## Learning to create a twitter clone using MERN stack with firebase!
+## Learning to create a twitter clone using React.js,node, with firebase!

+only twitter post has completed.

 # `output:`